rfuzzo/MWSE/docs/source/references/general/patches.md

 The following patches are included by MWSE.

+!!! tip The Construction Set Extender

+	This project also improves the Construction Set.
+Read more about changes to that program on the [CSSE](https://mwse.github.io/MWSE/references/general/csse/) page.

 ## Features

 * Allows custom classes to have custom images on the class selection menu.
 The texture used is a bmp file found in the textures\\levelup directory, whose name is the id of the class.